LeeBeddows/hiring-engineers/answers.md

     [{}]
 ```

-Which together - after restarting the datadog-agent service - began collecting a metric named my_metric with a random integer value - as shown below in the datadog metric explorer:
+These two files working together - after restarting the datadog-agent service - began collecting a metric named my_metric with a random integer value - as shown below in the datadog metric explorer:

 ![my_metric check](https://i.imgur.com/GoSPhYL.png)